 Inspector Montalbano.
 Italian television series based on the novels of Andrea Camilleri.
 Salvo Montalbano, police inspector in the imaginary Sicilian town of Vigata, in each episode deals with mafia crimes, murders and kidnappings.
 Thanks in particular to his profound intuition and marked investigative acumen, the anti-hero Montalbano always manages to sniff out the right lead.

 In War with Love.
 A 2016 Film directed and starring Pif.
 Set in New York in 1943.
-Arturo, in love with Flora, betrothed by his uncle to the son of a mafia boss, enlists in the U.S. army ready to land in Sicily, where in a remote country, lives her father, the only one able to stop the wedding.
+Arturo, in love with Flora, betrothed by his uncle to the son of a mafia boss, enlists in the U.S. army ready to land in Sicily, wherein a remote place, lives her father, the only one able to stop the wedding.
 A simple story to tell the roots of organized crime in Sicily.
 Irresistible the scene with the helicopter that sees Arturo riding a donkey in the small town of Trinacria.

 Arritmìa.
 A film by Gibrán Bazán in competition at the Cine Festival of Taormina 2019 by Gaetano Ravanà.
 There is a lot of Agrigento and in particular the Valley of the Temples, the Scala dei Turchi, the Tower of Monterosso, Syracuse, Ortigia and other important Sicilian locations in this film.
 First film collaboration that brings together Mexico and Sicily, two countries thousands of kilometers apart but culturally very close.
-Acting as a link Giovanni Buzzurro, a musician from Agrigento who lives in Mexico, who is the co-producer of the film with Marsash Cinema and author of the music with Fernando Meza.
+Acting as a link Giovanni Buzzurro, a musician from Agrigento who lives in Mexico.
+He is the co-producer of the film with Marsash Cinema and the author of the music with Fernando Meza.

-A stone’s throw from this imposing natural monument you can take part in a full calendar of events; in fact, as every year, during the summer, the municipality of Realmonte draws up a daily program of theatrical performances, cabaret and concerts that take place in the Costabianca Theatre (some of them for a fee but others, the majority, totally free) to entertain the citizens and the many tourists.
+A stone’s throw from this imposing natural monument you can take part in a full calendar of events; in fact, as every year, during the summer, the municipality of Realmonte draws up a daily program of theatrical performances, cabaret, and concerts that take place in the Costabianca Theatre (some of them for a fee but others, the majority, totally free) to entertain the citizens and the many tourists.